INSPIRE-MIF/2017.2/GeoJSON/specification.md

 ### Simple Addresses (ads)

+The Simple Addresses encoding is an alternate encoding for address data.
+It can be applied to data that fulfills the following requirements:

 #### Model Transformation

 This section describes which rules with which parameters are applied to the Addresses conceptual model before applying the general rules of this encoding: